 Place a focus on their mental health during SATs and give them time to relax

-In the run up to SATs, things can seem quite hectic to a young mind.
-They know there are exams coming up, and although we all understand that they are not the be all and end all, to a Year 6 student they can definitely seem that way.
+In the run-up to SATs, things can seem quite hectic to a young mind.
+They know there are exams coming up, and although we all understand that they are not the be-all and end-all, to a Year 6 student they can definitely seem that way.

-One of the best things you can do as a parent to help your child prepare for SATs is to give them a time and a space to simply relax after a long day of learning or revising.
+One of the best things you can do as a parent to help your child prepare for SATs is to give them time and space to simply relax after a long day of learning or revising.

 That certainly doesn’t mean that you should ignore revision/work at home altogether, but rather not worry as much when dishing out iPad or TV time.